mfarrell955/PortfolioProjects/NHL_Scraper_Project/README.md

 I also collected individual player data from https://www.naturalstattrick.com/ for the same season.

-This data was then cleaned in both Excel and Microsoft PowerBI as needed and used to create a visualization on NHL 5v5 Offense.
+This data was then cleaned in both Excel and Microsoft PowerBI as needed and used to create a visualization on NHL 5v5 Offense, analyzing both teams and players.